ibm-cloud-docs/enterprise-management/iam-act.md

    * A policy with the Template Assignment Administrator role on All IAM Account Management services
    * A policy with at least the Viewer role on the Enterprise service.

-- To read enterprise-managed IAM template or the template assignment, make sure you're assigned the following access:
+- To read an enterprise-managed IAM template or the template assignment, make sure you're assigned the following access:
    * A policy with the Template Administrator role on All IAM Account Management services.
    * A policy with the Template Assignment Administrator role on All IAM Account Management services.